mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v2.rst

 Description
 -----------

+This algorithm is not meant to be used directly by users.
+Please see :ref:`algm-ReflectometryReductionOneAuto` which is a facade over this algorithm.

 This algorithm reduces a single reflectometry run into a mod Q vs I/I0 workspace.
 The mandatory input properties, :literal:`WavelengthMin`, :literal:`WavelengthMax`
 and :literal:`ProcessingInstructions`, must be manually set by the user.
 In addition, for